 Inequality increases social problems

-Although history already since the time of the ancient Greeks shows that the more exposed the least privileged social groups are, the more socially problematic and criminal the more within these groups become.
-The Swedish experiment where they raised the 40-somethings from the very simplest socio-economic background to the fact that many of them became brilliant academics and a number of great CEOs, engineers and researchers shows the power of improving for them on the floor.
-And it wasn't just those from well-to-do backgrounds who were lifted.
+Although history since the time of the ancient Greeks shows that the more vulnerable the least privileged groups in society is, the more socially problematic and criminal there are within these groups.
+The Swedish experiment where the 40s were raised from the simplest socio-economic background to the point where many of them became brilliant academics and several great CEOs, engineers and researchers shows the power of improving for them on the floor.
+And it wasn't just those from well-to-do backgrounds that were raised.
 A great many Swedes have serious criminals from the 1800th century in their history.
-A famous singer had a father who was not much to show to the world, but the singer became one of our people's most beloved singers.
+A famous singer had a father who wasn't much to show the world, but the singer became one of our most beloved singers.

 Good enough best